Azure/cortana-intelligence-tank-level-forecast/Automated Deployment Guide/README.md

 ![Solution Diagram](https://raw.githubusercontent.com/Azure/cortana-intelligence-tank-level-forecast/master/Automated%20Deployment%20Guide/Figures/Tank%20Architecture.PNG?token=AIn4kF6iayGeZ_49xop2W_9Ypq3lttDMks5ZMbhSwA%3D%3D)

 ## Technical details and workflow
-1. The data feeds into the **Azure Event Hubs** and **Azure SQL** service as data points or events, that will be used in the rest of the solution flow.
+1. The data feeds into the **Azure Event Hubs** and **Azure SQL Data Warehouse** service as data points or events, that will be used in the rest of the solution flow.

-3.	**Azure Stream Analytics** analyze the data to provide near real-time analytics on the input stream from the event hub and directly publish to Power BI for visualization.
+2. **Azure Stream Analytics** analyze the data to provide near real-time analytics on the input stream from the event hub and directly publish to Power BI for visualization.

-4. The **Azure Machine Learning** service is used to make forecast on the tank level of particular region given the inputs received.
+3. The **Azure Machine Learning** service is used to make forecast on the tank level of particular region given the inputs received.

-5.	**Azure SQL Data Warehouse** is used to store the prediction results received from the **Azure Machine Learning** service.
+4. **Azure SQL Data Warehouse** is used to store the prediction results received from the **Azure Machine Learning** service.
 These results are then consumed in the **Power BI** dashboard.

-6. **Azure Data Factory** handles orchestration, and scheduling of the hourly model retraining.
+5. **Azure Data Factory** handles orchestration, and scheduling of the hourly model retraining.

-7. Finally, **Power BI** is used for results visualization, so that users can monitor the tank level from a facility in real time and use the forecast level to prevent spillage.
+6. Finally, **Power BI** is used for results visualization, so that users can monitor the tank level from a facility in real time and use the forecast level to prevent spillage.
 </Guide>

 #### Disclaimer